xuzhe951024/NCSU_GEARS/README.md

 ```
 #### Explanation
 1. The json strings were mapped to "map[string]models.function" and kept O(1) access to the metadata.
-2. [UPDATED IN V2]"dependsOn" and "next" fields has been modified to "map[string]models.function" to remain O(1) access instead of traversing all the json again.
+2. "dependsOn" and "next" fields has been modified to "map[string]models.function" to remain O(1) access instead of traversing all the json again.
 3. For each call to "ScheduleFunctionOnNode()", the main GoRoutine(GoRoutineId: 1) will wait for the user function GoRoutine and warm state update GoRoutine.
 4. Use mutex lock to remain thread-safe: Could be switched to read-write lock if reading is significantly larger than writing.
-5. [UPDATED IN V2] Add a WarmStateUpdateEventHandler to maintain warm state once a request(event) comes.
+5. Add a WarmStateUpdateEventHandler to maintain warm state once a request(event) comes.
-6. [UPDATED IN V2] Update test code to simulate concurrency scenarios.
+6. Update test code to simulate concurrency scenarios.

 ## Task: Rest-api